Bob the Fake Skinny. The solution to an effective approach.

 There are basically three possible choices in a muscle gain phase:

 Quiet Bulk.
-It consists of eating, instinctively, without counting calories/ macros.
+Consists of eating, by instinct, without counting calories / macros.

 In my opinion, it requires years of experience to be able to do it with some efficiency and not turn into an unnecessary gain of fat.